mscaldas2012/restApps/CSharp/README.md

 <code>
 InvalidOperationException: Operation 'GetAPerson' in contract 'IPersonServices' has a path variable named 'id' which does not have type 'string'.
+Variables for UriTemplate path segments must have type 'string'.]
+</code>
-Variables for UriTemplate path segments must have type 'string'.] so I guess, I'll have to change that to use a string - I don't see any other way around it.
+I changed that to use a string - I don't see any other way around it.
 I left the id attribute as integer on the model, but changed it to string at the service layer.
-</code>

 Also, C# standard is to define attributes of objects with a capital letter.
 Ex.: